 The Ohio State Reformatory has been seen in music videos, Hollywood movies and the much talked about, Ghost Hunters.
 Those with an affinity to all things creepy may enjoy spending the night entering the dark cells, slowly making their way through the dark passageways in search of things that go bump in the night.
 Me?
 I prefer to tour the prison by day which may be creepy enough.

 The prison boasts a small museum with the Old Sparky, the original electric chair in the state of Ohio.
 Surprisingly, the contraption was made by a prisoner on death row.
 I’m not sure that would pass as humane punishment these days.

 Friendly staff members are on hand to answer questions you have about the property and may tell you a few tales of prisoner misconduct of where they’ve glimpsed the Shadowman, a guard who was murdered by prisoners who is said to roam the halls of solitary confinement.

-The prison is a photographers dream so make sure you have plenty of space on your smartphone for photos or pack your dslr and tripod.
+The prison is a photographers dream so make sure you have plenty of space on your smartphone for photos or pack your DSLR.